Trigeminal neuralgia (TN) is a nerve disorder. It causes a stabbing or electric shock-like pain in parts of the face.

 Symptoms may include any of the following:

-- Very painful, sharp electric-like spasms that usually last from several seconds to less than 2 minutes, but can become constant.
+- Very painful, sharp electric-like spasms that are usually brief.
+The spasms may occur close together such that it feels like they last from several seconds to minutes.
+Pain can become constant.

 - Pain is usually only on one side of the face, often around the eye, cheek, and lower part of the face.